-Admission

-Admission to summer school does not imply or guarantee admission to the academic program during the school year.
-Students desiring admission to this program should submit the appropriate admission application to the Office of Admissions (traditional age students) or to the CCPS Office (non-traditional students, 23 and over).
+- Admission Admission to summer school does not imply or guarantee admission to the academic program during the school year.
+Students desiring admission to this program should submit the appropriate admission application to the Office of Admissions. - VisitingTo ensure transfer of credit, visiting students who are studying atStudentsBelmont Abbey should obtain prior approval from the Registrar at their home institution for the courses they intend to take.

-Visiting Students

-To ensure transfer of credit, visiting students who are studying at Belmont Abbey should obtain prior approval from the Registrar at their home institution for the courses they intend to take.
 Students are considered to be "visiting" if they are enrolled at another college or university other than Belmont Abbey College or if they are high school seniors in good academic standing.
-Belmont Abbey College is not responsible for courses taken without prior approval from the home institution.

-Expenses

-Summer School costs \$299 per credit hour.
-No additional fees are assessed for the summer sessions.
+Belmont Abbey College is not responsible for courses taken without prior approval from the home institution. - Expenses Summer School costs \$299 per credit hour.
+No additional fees are assessed for the summer sessions. - Financial Aid: Full-time students in the Abbey Distance Program are eligible for many types of financial assistance.

-Financial Aid:

-Full-time students in the Center for Continuing and Professional Studies are eligible for many types of financial assistance.
 Students interested in applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 Further information regarding financial assistance is available from the Office of Financial Aid (704) 461-7000.
-Belmont Abbey College also honors most company reimbursement policies; please contact the Student Success Hub at (704) 461-7000 for additional information.

-Refund Policy

-CCPS Students who are eligible will receive refunds according to the Federal Refund Policy mentioned subsequently in the section entitled Withdrawals and Refunds.
+Belmont Abbey College also honors most company reimbursement policies; please contact the Student Success Hub at (704) 461-7000 for additional information. - Refund Policy ADP Students who are eligible will receive refunds according to the Federal Refund Policy mentioned subsequently in the section entitled Withdrawals and Refunds. - Housing Limited housing is available for residential Belmont Abbey students under the age of 23 attending summer school.

-Housing

-Limited housing is available for traditional Belmont Abbey students attending summer school.
 After registering for Summer School, students should contact the Residence Life office.
-Students currently enrolled at Belmont Abbey College who register for six (6) or more credit hours of Summer School will be charged the following housing rates (which are subject to change without notice):

-8-week session - \$582

-Housing is not available to students unless they are enrolled in summer classes.
+Students currently enrolled at Belmont Abbey College who register for six (6) or more credit hours of Summer School will be charged the following housing rates (which are subject to change without notice): 8-week session - \$582 Housing is not available to students unless they are enrolled in summer classes.

-Registration

-The same academic standards for the regular academic year apply to Summer School.
+Registration The same academic standards for the regular academic year apply to Summer School.

-STUDENT FEES AND EXPENSES (Traditional Students)
+STUDENT FEES AND EXPENSES (Residential Students)